Magyartanulas/magyartanulas.github.io/extrastuff.md

 In Hungarian, there are certain consonants that, when used as part of an attachment to another word, will change, or assimilate, to the adjacent consonant.
 This is simply to make the language more natural-sounding and easier to say.

-Let's take, for example, the [instrumental] noun case `-val` or `-vel`, meaning "with."
+Let's take, for example, the [instrumental] noun case `-val` or `-vel` (the one that is used depends on [vowel harmony]), meaning "with."
 This is attached to the end of a noun.

 >For more information on noun cases and their uses, see [] []